SublimeText/Modelines/Readme.md

 ### Recommended Installation

-Use Package Control and install `SublimeModelines`.
+Use Package Control and install `SublimeModelines` (compatibility starts at Sublime Text 4).

 ### Manual Installation